Minimal supersolutions of convex BSDEs

-As already mentioned, \citet{peng99} studies the existence and uniqueness of minimal supersolutions.
+As already mentioned, Peng \cite{peng99} studies the existence and uniqueness of minimal supersolutions.
 However, he assumes a Lipschitz generator, a square integrable terminal condition, and employs a very different approach.
-It is based on a monotonic limit theorem, \cite[Theorem 2.4] {peng99}, the penalization method introduced in \citet{EKKPPQ97}, and it leads to increasing sequences of supersolutions.
-Parallel to us, \citet{cs11} have investigated existence and stability of supersolutions of BSDEs.
+It is based on a monotonic limit theorem, \cite{peng99}, Theorem~2.4 and the penalization method introduced in El~Karoui et~al. \cite {EKKPPQ97}, and it leads to increasing sequences of supersolutions.
+Parallel to us, Cheridito and Stadje \cite{cs11} have investigated existence and stability of supersolutions of BSDEs.
 They consider generators that are convex in $z$ and Lipschitz in $y$.
 However, their setting and methods are quite different from ours.
 Namely, they approximate by discrete time BSDEs and work with terminal conditions that are bounded lower semicontinuous functions of the Brownian motion.
-An interesting equivalence between the minimal supersolution and the solution of a reflected BSDEs is given in \citet{PengXu}.
-In \cite{HKM1011} the authors show the existence of the minimal supersolution for generators that are lower semicontinuous, monotone in the value variable, bounded below by an affine function of the control variable, and which satisfy a specific normalization condition.
-Finally, given our local $L^1$-bounds, the compactness underlying the construction of the candidate control process is a special case of results obtained by \citet{delbaen03}.
+An interesting equivalence between the minimal supersolution and the solution of a reflected BSDEs is given in Peng and Xu \cite{PengXu}.
+In \cite{HKM1011} the authors show the existence of the minimal supersolution for generators that are lower semicontinuous, monotone in the value variable, are bounded below by an affine function of the control variable and which satisfy a specific normalization condition.
+Finally, given our local $L^1$-bounds, the compactness underlying the construction of the candidate control process is a special case of results obtained by Delbaen and Schachermayer \cite{delbaen03}.